 Adding fatherly responsibilities made him cut back on some things, but ultimately is making his ventures even more worthwhile.

 “It’s been a little harder to get in the gym, work my day job and tanning.
 There’s not enough time in the day – 24 hours isn’t enough,” Bennett said. “(Fatherhood) makes me want to work harder.
 I want to share my success with my daughter, my girlfriend and my whole family.
 I’d rather do it for everyone else than myself.”

-Follow Kevin Bennett and other stars of SMASH Wrestling and ESWWrestling on Powerslam.TV.
+Follow the remixing of Kevin Bennett and other stars of SMASH Wrestling and ESWWrestling on Powerslam.TV.
 To explore their content please click the image below.